comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 TODO

 As a software engineer, my ability to learn new technologies and skills is vital for my day to day work and career in general.
-My first solution to this problem was **learning the theory behind**, not the technology itself.
+My first solution to this problem was **learning the theory behind** certain technologies, not the technology itself.
 This approach directed me to the basics of software development: paradigms and models (which I wrote about them on my Turkish blog)

-Second solution: **Writing something about** a topic you wanted to learn.
-It makes you think about every aspect of the topic, it makes you disciplined for following the sub-topics and deepens your knowledge.
+Second solution: **Writing something about** a topic I wanted to learn.
+Writing about topic forces you think about every aspect of the topic, it makes you disciplined for following the sub-topics and naturally deepens your knowledge as well structures the existing knowledge making previously implicitly known facts more explicit.

-This approach did a great job at the beginning when I have the enthusiasm and lots of free time (I had broken my leg and stayed at home about four months).
-Now vast amount of topics I needed to learn, started to accumulated again.
+These two approaches together did a great job in the beginning when I had the enthusiasm and lots of free time (I had broken my leg and stayed at home about four months).
+Soon enough, however, vast amounts of new topics started to accumulate again.
+I soon realized that the more I learnt the more new things I wanted to learn.

 I wanted to learn quickly (and easily).
 Helpfully, I found this four week course on [Coursera](https://www.coursera.org/learn/learning-how-to-learn) to help me become a better, more effective learner.
 I attended Learning How To Learn; this post is about what I learned (pun intended) on that course.